-In the 1980s, Don Cheadle appeared in shows such as Fame, L.A.
-Law and Hill Street Blues.
-He also had a recurring role on TV’s Picket Fences in the 1990s.
-But it was his portrayal of trigger-happy Mouse Alexander in the film Devil in a Blue Dress (1995) that catapulted Cheadle to critical success.
+Born in Missouri in 1964, Don Cheadle appeared in shows such as Fame, L.A.
+Law and Hill Street Blues throughout his early career in the 1980s.
+But it was his portrayal of trigger-happy Mouse Alexander in the film Devil in a Blue Dress that catapulted Cheadle to success.
 Cheadle went on to appear in many acclaimed films, such as Hotel Rwanda, Crash and Iron Man 2.
 He transitioned back to television in 2012 as the lead actor in the popular comedy House of Lies, for which he won a Golden Globe Award.

-Cheadle began a recurring role as District Attorney John Littleton in the television series Picket Fences (1992 - 96).
-The role brought him notice in Hollywood, but it was a more complex detective role that brought him to greater acclaim; his riveting portrayal of trigger-happy Mouse Alexander in the film Devil in a Blue Dress (1995) catapulted Cheadle to critical success.
+Cheadle earned an Emmy nomination for his lead role in the HBO film A Lesson Before Dying (1993), but it was his riveting portrayal of trigger-happy Mouse Alexander in the film Devil in a Blue Dress (1995) that brought him greater notice in Hollywood.
 Based on the novel by Walter Mosely, and also starring Denzel Washington, the film explored the heart of the Los Angeles black community in the 1940s.
-Cheadle won awards from the Los Angeles Film Critics Association and the National Society of Film Critics, and was nominated for Screen Actors Guild and N.A.A.C.P.
-Image Awards.
+Cheadle won awards from the Los Angeles Film Critics Association and the National Society of Film Critics, and was nominated for Screen Actors Guild and NAACP Image Awards.

 Cheadle currently resides in Santa Monica, California, with actress Bridgid Coulter and their two daughters.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!